Chart Color Schemes

 Warnervale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Warnervale's dwelling structures, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Sydney metro's structure which was 83.2% houses and 16.7% other dwellings.
-Home ownership in Warnervale stood at 31.6%, with mortgaged dwellings at 42.5% and rented ones at 25.9%.
+Warnervale's dwelling structures, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Home ownership in Warnervale was at 31.6%, with mortgaged dwellings at 42.5% and rented ones at 25.9%.
 The median monthly mortgage repayment in the area was $2,167, higher than Sydney metro's average of $1,900.
-Weekly rent median was recorded at $490, compared to Sydney metro's $385.
-Nationally, Warnervale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Warnervale was $490, compared to Sydney metro's $385.
+Nationally, Warnervale's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing